Viewing 13 Results

 The Story behind African American Food Traditions

-Michael Twitty, culinary historian, author, and founder of the Southern Discomfort Tour, in conversation with Kellie Carter Jackson, Michael and Denise Kellen '68 Associate Professor of Africana Studies, Wellesley College.
+Michael Twitty, culinary historian, author, and founder of the Southern Discomfort Tour, in conversation with Michael Jeffries, Dean of Academic Affairs, Class of 1949 Professor in Ethics, and Professor of American Studies, Wellesley College.

 -